 We regularly test the top 70 VPNs for security and this list only includes VPNs which keep you anonymous and don't track your activity.
 Plus we only recommend VPNs which offer a full-money back guarantee allowing you to try them risk free.

 - Speed: Slow and inconsistent VPNs are a real pain to use.
-To find the fastest and most stable options, we carried out multiple speed tests for each provider.
+I tested each providers’ speeds multiple times to get the most accurate results.

-- Ease of use: Manually configuring VPN connections isn’t all that fun, which is why we looked for providers with Ubuntu apps that were easy to install and use.
-We also considered the user-friendliness of the service overall, which involved evaluating providers against 10 different metrics.
+- Ease of use: Manually configuring VPN connections isn’t all that fun, which is why I looked for providers with Ubuntu apps that were easy to install and use.
+All in all, I considered almost a dozen different metrics in this category.

-We’ve compared the most important features for the top VPNs here.
+I’ve compared the most important features for the top VPNs here.
 Prefer to read the in-depth reviews?
-Start with NordVPN – our #1 choice for Ubuntu.
+Start with NordVPN – the #1 choice for Ubuntu.

 Best VPNs for Ubuntu